I'm a nonfiction writer with 30 years' experience writing data-driven documentation.

 Produce works that the reader (both the Christian and non-Christian) trusts are accurate and without hyperbole.

-IS JESUS "GOD"? (approx 600 pages, $31.99 HC) is the first book to detail an astonishing fact about the New Testament: It is the world's only frameless, unharmonized, correlative anthology.
+THE GOD WHO WASHES FEET: Assessing Christianity's Credibility (approx 600 pages, $31.99 HC) is the first book to detail an astonishing fact about the New Testament: It is the world's only frameless, unharmonized, correlative anthology.

 Somehow, nine authors wrote 27 books containing at least 55 major doctrines and 180 doctrinal concepts that perfectly fit together to create a single cosmology--without using a common editor to harmonize the books, and without writing within a common frame (using the same guidelines, standards, specifications).

-IS JESUS "GOD"? demonstrates the New Testament really has a single cosmology when these 55 doctrines are grouped according to whether they refer to the Pre-Mortal Jesus, Human Jesus, Resurrected Jesus, or Glorified Jesus.
+THE GOD WHO WASHES FEET demonstrates the New Testament really has a single cosmology when these 55 doctrines are grouped according to whether they refer to the Pre-Mortal Jesus, Human Jesus, Resurrected Jesus, or Glorified Jesus.

 The New Testament should not exist.
 It is impossible for multiple authors to produce deliverables that blend, without using a common harmonizing editor or write within a common frame.